wchnicholas/HAstemEscape/README.md

 ### INPUT FILE
 * All sequencing raw reads, which can be downloaded from NIH SRA database [PRJNA510654](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA510654), should be placed in fastq/ folder.
 The filename for read 1 should match those described in [./doc/SampleID.tsv](./doc/SampleID.tsv).
 The filename for read 2 should be the same as read 1 except "R1" is replaced by "R2".
 * [./doc/SampleID.tsv](./doc/SampleID.tsv): Describes the sample identity for each fastq file.
+* [./doc/WTCodon.tsv](./doc/WTCodon.tsv): Describes the wild type nucleotide sequence for the residues of interest
+* [./doc/ResiBarcode.tsv](./doc/ResiBarcode.tsv): Describes the nucleotide sequence for HA2 residues 43, 44, 50, and 112, which serves as an internal barcode.
+Silent mutations were introduced into HA2 residues 43, 44, 50, and 112, to index which residues were being randomized.

 ### ANALYSIS PIPELINE